jahir-raihan/interview-test/Best Route Problem/TSP MarkDown.md

 ## Nearest Neighbour Method
-**The idea behind the nearest neighbor algorithm is to start at a given/random city and visit the closest city that has not yet been visited with minimum distance.
-This process is repeated until all cities have been visited.
-The nearest neighbor algorithm is simple to implement and has a time complexity of <code> O(n^2) </code>, where n is the number of cities.**
+**The idea behind the nearest neighbor algorithm is to start at a given/random location and visit the closest location that has not yet been visited with minimum distance.
+This process is repeated until all locations have been visited.
+The nearest neighbor algorithm is simple to implement and has a time complexity of <code> O(n^2) </code>, where n is the number of locations.**

 ```python